FOR BALLADEER’S BLOG’S SEVENTH PLACE LUDLUM NOVEL CLICK HERE

 The Scarlatti matriarch bribes Canfield: she will pay him far and above his normal salary to let her decide which information he turns over to the U.S. government and which he keeps secret.
-He’ll continue to collect his normal paychecks, too, as their secret arrangement goes forward.
+He’ll continue to collect his normal paychecks, too, as their private arrangement goes forward.

 Matthew and Ulster’s abandoned wife Janet become romantically involved as the trio travel the world tracking down the missing villain.
 Elizabeth and her travel-mates eventually learn the full scope of her son’s conspiracy, a conspiracy which will gift-wrap the global economy for the rising Nazis.